 In Western Germany the Landstuhl Regional Medical Center is the largest US military medical facility outside the U.S. and gives care to both US and coalition forces, as well as their families.
 KJZZ’s Tony Ganzer visited Landstuhl, and brings the voices of three Arizonans in the military medical system, with very different stories.

 “The war in Afghanistan…a lot of people I guess forgot about it,” says Joshua Valles from his hospital room in Landstuhl, Germany.
-The Staff Sergeant in only in his late 20s, but has served four tours of duty in combat zones, one in Kosovo and three in Afghanistan.
+The Staff Sergeant is only in his late 20s, but has served four tours of duty in combat zones, one in Kosovo and three in Afghanistan.

 “When I first got here people asked me, ‘Oh you got shot in Afghanistan?’
 I said yeah.
 They said, ’We didn’t know there was a war in Afghanistan.’
 I was like oh yeah, there’s still a lot of combat going on,” he says with a slight chuckle.